Virus 'swallowing' people in India; crematoriums overwhelmed - WTMJ

 The situation is equally grim at unbearably full hospitals, where desperate people are dying in line, sometimes on the roads outside, waiting to see doctors.

 Health officials are scrambling to expand critical care units and stock up on dwindling supplies of oxygen.
-Hospitals and patients alike are struggling to procure scarce medical equipment that is being sold on the black market at an exponential markup.
+Hospitals and patients alike are struggling to procure scarce medical equipment that’s being sold on the black market at an exponential markup.

 The drama is in direct contrast with government claims that “nobody in the country was left without oxygen,” in a statement made Saturday by India’s Solicitor General Tushar Mehta before Delhi High Court.